mstark/eve_open_api/docs/SearchApi.md

 Search on a string

-Search for entities that match a given sub-string.  --- Alternate route: `/dev/search/`  Alternate route: `/v2/search/`  --- This route is cached for up to 3600 seconds
+Search for entities that match a given sub-string.  --- Alternate route: `/dev/search/`  Alternate route: `/legacy/search/`  Alternate route: `/v2/search/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```ruby